 - Christianity teaches: "And God will say to the righteous: 'For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.'
 Then the righteous will answer him, 'Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 When did we see you a stranger and invite you in, or needing clothes and clothe you?
 When did we see you sick or in prison and go to visit you?'
-The King will reply, 'Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.'"
+The King will reply, 'Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me."
 Matthew 25:35-40. - Islam instructs: "Be kind to parents, and the near kinsman, and to orphans, and to the needy, and to the neighbor who is of kin, and to the neighbor who is a stranger, and to the companion at your side, and to the traveler, and to that your right hands own."
 Qur'an 4.36-37. - Judaism teaches: "When a stranger resides with you in your land, you shall not wrong him.
 The stranger who resides with you shall be to you as one of your citizens; you shall love him as yourself, for you were strangers in the land of Egypt."
 Leviticus 19:33-34.
 "Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
 Rescue the weak and the needy; deliver them from the hand of the wicked."
-Psalm 82:3-4. - Sikhism teaches: "None is our enemy, none is stranger to us, we are in accord with one and all . . . ."
-Sri Guru Granth Sahib, page 1299, Full Shabad.
+Psalm 82:3-4. - Sikhism teaches: "None is our enemy, none is stranger to us, we are in accord with one and all" Sri Guru Granth Sahib, page 1299, Full Shabad.

 The role of faith-based organizations in spearheading refugee resettlement in the United States is well known.
-Of the nine agencies currently responsible for refugee resettlement on behalf of the United States, six are faith-based.
-HIAS, a plaintiff in this action, exemplifies the crucial role these agencies play.
-It alone has assisted more than 4.5 million refugees of many faiths and ethnicities.
+Of the nine agencies currently responsible for refugee resettlement on behalf of the United States, six are faith-based.38 Amicus Church World Service exemplifies the crucial role these agencies play.
+It alone has assisted more than 850,000 refugees since its founding in 1946.
 The Migration and Refugee Services of the United States Conference of Catholic Bishops (USCCB) resettles over a quarter of the refugees that arrive in the United States each year, working through more than 100 Catholic Charities offices throughout the country.
 In 2016, USCCB resettled 23,411 refugees and special immigrant visa holders.
 Amicus Catholic Charities Community Services in New York each year supports more than 600 refugees and asylees with their resettlement and integration needs.
 Since 1949, amicus Disciples Home Missions of the Christian Church (Disciples of Christ) has resettled more than 38,000 refugees and provided legal assistance to countless immigrants, and it actively engages its congregations and church members to support immigrants and refugees.
-Amicus Church World Service is one of the nine refugee resettlement agencies, and also manages the Resettlement Support Center in Nairobi, Kenya, which assists with the processing of all refugees resettled to the United States from Africa.